3 Extraordinary Examples of Creative Innovation in Video

 Because of all this, video has been a popular choice for creatives seeking to deliver engaging, memorable content alongside a subtle message that says “this is the brand you want.”
 Of course some brands execute creative innovation better than others, and some campaigns see higher success with consumers.

 Below are some of our favorite examples of video campaigns that have pushed the creative envelope, delivered superior stories and skillfully woven brand aesthetics and ideals.

 1. Haagen-Dazs’ “The Extraordinary Honey Bee” Virtual Reality Campaign

 Haagen-Dazs loves honey bees.
-A special section on their website will tell you as much.
 The power of aligning a brand with a social or environmental cause cannot go understated – it’s a main tenet of Growing Customer Loyalty 101.
 When you align with a cause that your target demographic cares about, you open the door for people to feel like they’re supporting the cause simply by doing business with you.

 In this case, Haagen-Dazs has chosen to shed light on the Colony Collapse Disorder through a virtual reality campaign due out this summer.
 While we haven’t gotten to experience the campaign in full yet, the trailer above foreshadows incredible things – gorgeous graphics, a compelling story and a really clever use of VR to bring viewers down to the perspective of one surprisingly baritone honey bee in crisis.